lance-kluge/NFLGameML/README.md

 - First downs
 - And much more

-All of these stats were wrangled using some Pandas data wrangling in order to create what I will refer to as **"Rolling Stats"**.
+All of these stats were wrangled using Pandas in order to create what I will refer to as **"Rolling Stats"**.

 ---

 ## ROLLING STATS

 These rolling stats focus on creating data that would be available to you and I before the NFL game would have been played.
-That means that we are omitting week 1 predictions as we don't have the greatest ability to predict those stats from this season given no games had been played.
+That means that we are omitting week 1 predictions as I don't have the greatest ability to predict those stats from this season given no games had been played.

 I considered using the team’s season averages from the end of the last season but decided that teams change slightly too much for that to be something worth doing.
-Therefore we have transformed the data into rolling stats.
+Therefore I have transformed the data into rolling stats.

 **Example**
 - Week 2 game → averages from the previous week (week 1)
 - Week 10 game → averages from weeks 1–9

-The key to creating these rolling stats was to:
+In the **rollingStatsCreation** Jupyter Notebook I created the rolling stats by:
-1. Mark each game with an ID
+1. Marking each game with an ID
-2. Split up the home and away teams and bring their stats into one long dataframe
+2. Spliting up the home and away teams and bring their stats into one long dataframe
-3. Sort by team and season
+3. Sorting by team and season
-4. Apply the rolling stats method
+4. Applying the rolling stats method
-5. Zip it all back together based on the game_ID
+5. Ziping it all back together based on the game_ID

 ---

-## TRAIN VS TESTING DATA
+## TRAINING VS TESTING DATA

 Originally I wanted to use just one season to test and the rest to train (from 2005 onwards) but eventually I end up switching to testing on the 2023 and 2024 season after model 1.
-I did this just to get double the games we need to predict so we get a better sense of how accurate the model is going to be on seasons (and games) that it has not seen yet in its training phase.
+I did this just to get double the games the model needs to predict so I get a better sense of how accurate the model is going to be on seasons (and games) that it has not seen yet in its training phase.

-I chose the 2005 cutoff because the game of football does actually change over time.
+I chose the 2005 cutoff because the game of football does change over time.
 This past decade or two has started to let passing attacks shine when compared to (relatively) more run focused offenses.
-The 2005 cutoff was chosen fairly arbitrarily but that was when f the oldest qbs still in the league were drafted Aaron Rodgers so it felt fair.
+The 2005 cutoff was chosen fairly arbitrarily but that was when the oldest QBs still in the league were drafted Aaron Rodgers so it felt fair.

 This gave a nice balance of still being closer to the modern game, but also giving enough training data to use.

+All of these stats where brought into a Pandas DataFrame in modelTraining Jupyter Notebook and then split into the effective training and testing data based off the constraints above.

 ---

 ## FIRST MODEL

-Onto the modeling part of the project and we first start out doing zero transformations and including about 50 columns in the model.
+Onto the modeling part of the project and I first start out doing zero transformations and including about 50 columns in the model.

 - Accuracy: **~59%**
 - Comparison: historically just picking the home team every single time = **57%**